-4. Understand and edit the configuration files.

-This includes clarifying what each configuration file is for and what to expect the first time the NWS service is started vs. each subsequent start.
+4. Understand and edit the the Nitro Web Services web application configuration file (/opt/nitroweb-services/etc/nitro.cfg).
+This includes clarifying what the configuration file is for and what to expect the first time the NWS service is started vs. each subsequent start.

-The nitro_user with dbOwner permissions was set up earlier in the procedure (see Install MongoDB).
+The nitro user with dbOwner permissions was set up earlier in the procedure (see Install MongoDB on page 22).

 When you first start nitro-web-services, the nitro-db Mongo database (including its collections and indexes) is created.
 The nitro-db 'user' collection is also populated with the default Nitro Web Services API users/passwords.
-Several of the options defined in configuration files influence this process.
+Several of the options defined in the configuration files influence this process.